GrabPay, Liquid Pay, Singtel Dash roll out PayNow services

-Most e-wallets had typically required users to top up their funds using debit or credit cards, and transfers between e-wallets were not allowed.
+Most e-wallets have typically required users to top up their funds using debit or credit cards, and transfers between e-wallets were not allowed.

-This is the first time PayNow is being offered by financial institutions which are not banks, with Grab, Liquid and Singtel joining the existing nine banks that already have the service.
+This is the first time PayNow is being offered by financial institutions that are not banks, with Grab, Liquid and Singtel joining the existing nine banks that already have the service.

-The move, announced by the Association of Banks in Singapore (ABS) on Monday (Feb 8), also streamlines the fragmented e-payments sector here by enabling merchants to accept payments through PayNow from users of both e-wallets and banking apps such as DBS PayLah! or OCBC Pay Anyone.
+The move, announced by the Association of Banks in Singapore (ABS) yesterday, also streamlines the fragmented e-payments sector here by enabling merchants to accept payments through PayNow from users of both e-wallets and banking apps such as DBS PayLah! or OCBC Pay Anyone.

 Previously, a merchant offering the GrabPay, Liquid Pay and DBS PayLah! payment options, for example, would have needed to form payment settlement relationships with each of the three payment providers.